flutter/news_toolkit/README.md

 context.read<FullScreenAdsBloc>().add(const  ShowInterstitialAdRequested());
 ```

-or otherwise move that line to a location where it is executed after your desired event.
+Alternatively, you can move that line to a location to execute after your desired event (e.g. upon article close).

 ### Updating Sticky Ads